luismarques/qemu/README.md

 # QEMU OpenTitan README

 QEMU is a generic and open source machine & userspace emulator and virtualizer.

 QEMU is capable of emulating a complete machine in software without any need for hardware virtualization support.
 By using dynamic translation, it achieves very good performance.

-This repository is a fork of QEMU dedicated to support Ibex and OpenTitan platforms.
+This branch contains a fork of QEMU 8.0.2 dedicated to support lowRISC Ibex platforms:
+  * IbexDemo with FPGA ARTY7 memory map,
+  * OpenTitan EarlGrey 2.5.2 with FPGA "Bergen Board" CW310 memory map.

+See [ot_ref.log](hw/opentitan/ot_ref.log) for OpenTitan reference.

 See [installation instructions](docs/opentitan/index.md)